www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

       what can be done with the clicked thing.
     * [ ] No-code a way to interact with complex things in the software.
 * [ ] Closing tasks
+    * [ ] For both editors link to assignment and constraint model explanation.
     * [ ] Create a general no-code editor doc like https://splitcells.net/net/splitcells/gel/test/functionality/n-queen-problem.html
     * [ ] Create a general code editor, which mainly says, that everything works like no-code editor except with a slightly different syntax.
     * [ ] Link general doc from no-code editor and Gel introduction doc.